 And then my other Grandpa Bill died.
 Personality-wise my mother’s father was the opposite of my father’s father.
 Bill #2 was a loud and proud former Merchant Marine and quick to inform you if you were doing something he didn’t like.
 In his 60’s he could still scamper up into the branches of a tall palm tree, hit a golf ball 250 yards, and drive like the proverbial bat out of hell.
+To be honest, his golfing skills amused me the most– every time he hit the ball, it almost felt like he freshly came out of a practicing session using high-end technological tools like a skytrak launch monitor and a golf simulator.
+Every strike of his looked extremely professional.
+At the age which he was in, other people hit senility.
+But he was still standing strong.
 He had a long life, well into his 80’s, but the last time I saw him it was clearly reflected in his eyes how much he detested being older and weaker.
+I wonder if, had he known about CBD oil law, he might have tried that to help him with any aches and pains he had as a result of golfing, or just life.
+Perhaps he had tried it – he just never said.
 During our last round of golf together he had a hard time seeing the ball and after nine holes, even though we were using a power cart, he was exhausted.
 But he still made sure to praise me for a long drive, a made putt, or at the end of the day, thanking me for playing with him.

 After the last putt, he took off his cap and shook my hand just like he had taught me years earlier – a proper gentleman always did so after sharing a round with someone.
 His grip was still firm, and his one good eye still gleaming, as he squinted up at me and flashed that crooked grin of his.